aws/eks-anywhere/docs/content/en/docs/reference/baremetal/bare-prereq.md

 Here are other network requirements:

 * All EKS Anywhere machine, including the Admin, control plane and worker machines, must be on the same layer 2 connection to the other machines in the cluster and have network connectivity to the BMC (IPMI, Redfish, and so on).
-The hardware does not need to be on the same L2 as the BMC, but the Admin machine and management cluster does need routes configured so it can communicate with the BMC API.
+The hardware does not need to be on the same layer 2 as the BMC, but the Admin machine and management cluster does need routes configured so it can communicate with the BMC API.

-* You must be able to run DHCP on control plane/worker machine network.
+* You must be able to run DHCP on the control plane/worker machine network.

 * The administrative machine and the target workload environment will need network access to: